How much does a driving instructor earn?

 If you understand that then you’ll do well.
 If not you’ll be yet another frustrated instructor, angry that they are making no money.

-Don’t expect to train as an instructor in a few weeks and immediately earn £50,000 a year from day one working through a driving school.
+Don’t expect to train as an instructor in a few weeks and immediately earn £40,000 a year from day one working through a driving school.
+They are telling you this to sell you a course.

 How a driving instructor can earn £40,000 or more